 Alternative Inspection Requirements: The PHA has an option to allow alternative inspection requirements for units assisted with rent assistance that the PHA has contracted to community partners.
 Rather than requiring full Housing Quality Standards (HQS) inspections, the PHA will require that these units meet the habitability standards, unit inspection requirements, and lead-based paint visual assessment requirements currently required by HUD's Homelessness Prevention and Rapid Re-housing Program (HPRP).
 These alternative inspection requirements will allow the staff of the PHA's jurisdictional and community partners to conduct inspections themselves rather than rely on the PHA's inspections staff.
-Using the HPRP inspection requirements ensures housing standards while increasing efficiency and cost effectiveness.
+Using the HPRP inspection requirements.